Robert Sean Leonard: Career

-From 2004 to 2012, Leonard had his most famous onscreen role as Dr. James Wilson in the Fox medical drama series House.
+From 2004 to 2012, Leonard portrayed Dr. James Wilson in the Fox medical drama series House.
 He had been invited to audition for the role of Charlie Eppes in the CBS crime drama series Numb3rs as well as House, and thought the Numb3rs script was "kind of cool", but decided to audition for House because he thought the character of Charlie was in "too many scenes".
 He later admitted, "The less I work, the happier I am."
 He believed that his House audition was not particularly good, but that his friendship with the show's executive producer Bryan Singer helped win him the role.
 In 2007, he appeared on Entertainment Weeklys 100 list as "Dr. Underrated".

 From 2013 to 2014, Leonard had a recurring role as Dr. Roger Kadar on the series Falling Skies.
 In 2016, he played King Arthur in David Lee's adaptation of the musical Camelot at the Westport Country Playhouse.
 From February to April 2017, he appeared in the Broadway revival of Sunday in the Park with George as Jules/Bob.
 In 2023, he had a supporting role in HBO's The Gilded Age as the Reverend Luke Forte.

 Personal life

 Leonard remains close friends with his House co-star Hugh Laurie.
-He has also been friends since childhood with Ethan Hawke, who would later become his co-star in Dead Poets Society and Tape.
+Another close friend of his is Ethan Hawke, who he co-starred with in Dead Poets Society and Tape, in addition to appearing in Hawke's directoral debut Chelsea Walls.

 Leonard married Gabriella Salick in 2008.
-The couple has three daughters, one born in 2009 and one in 2012.
+The couple have three daughters: one born in 2009, one in 2012 and one in 2018.